GyverLibs/AnalogKey/README_EN.md

   Serial.begin(9600);

   // the size of the polling window is such that the buttons do not intersect
-  // The distance between adjacent signals is not less than half the window!cranberry keys.setWindow(30);
+  // The distance between adjacent signals is not less than half the window! keys.setWindow(30);
 }

 void loop() {